 Elizabeth, from Essex, was so relaxed she fell asleep during the eyebrow transplant.

-For her new brows, around 400 hairs were transplanted individually to fill out the brows in a similar procedure to a hair transplant like one performed on Calum Best at Crown Clinic.
+For her new brows, around 400 hairs were transplanted individually to fill out the brows, which took around three hours.

 Elizabeth said: "I am so pleased I had it done.
 I have always had naturally quite thin eyebrows and I just want them to be a bit fuller.

-Asim Shahmalak has been returning regularly to Pakistan where he was born to helpwomen who were scarred in acid attacks.
+Asim Shahmalak regularly returns to Pakistan, where he was born, to help women who were scarred in acid attacks.

 She said: "I cannot thank him enough - he worked with great patience to rebuild my brows and the results are remarkable."

-As well as carrying out the transplants, he helped trained local doctors and technicians in his techniques so that his work could carry on at local hospitals on his return to Britain.
+As well as carrying out the transplants, Dr Shahmalak helped trained local doctors and technicians in his techniques so that his work could carry on at local hospitals on his return to Britain.

-“It was incredibly moving to see the smiles on their faces after we performed the surgery.
+He said: "It was wonderful to see how the women's lives had been improved by the surgery.
+I wept when I first heard what had happened to them.
+It was incredibly moving to see the smiles on their faces after we performed the surgery.
 They had given up hope of ever getting help because the Government in Pakistan cannot afford to do anything for them.
-We were their last hope.
+We were their last hope.”